Robots, laptops and a giant flash drive: All that matters from CES so far

 also showed the Thinkpad X1 family and the new Miix 720.

 Sometimes the most interesting products also are the most ordinary.
 Take the Kingston DataTraveler Ultimate GT flash drive.
 With a capacity of 2TB, it's (currently) the world's largest capacity flash drive.
 That may change as soon as tomorrow, and we'll have to wait on pricing when it's released next month.
 It looks a bit bloated, but with so much space for your holiday photos, that's a 1KB gripe.

 There's also the Samsung FlexWash + FlexDry Laundry System.
 It looks like a normal side-by-side front-load washer and dryer pair, but look closer.
 Both units also have a smaller top-loading washer or dryer inside.
 It's weird, yeah, but also perfect when you want to wash whites and colors at the same time.

 Cars of CES

 Even though the Detroit Auto Show is next week, cars are driving into CES in force.
 Chrysler's Portal concept looks like a minivan, but it promises much more.
 It's autonomous, it runs on batteries and its face and voice recognition features mean that it will configure itself for individual drivers and passengers.

 Faraday Future finally debuted its electric FF 91.
 It self-parks, has a range of 378 miles and an ambitious (and crazy) set of promised features.
 We'll have to see whether they all pan out.

-to Vegas, the and the .
-The former is a pretty standard competitor, but the latter has infrared sensors that will scan your face to verify that you the owner are holding the phone before it shows notifications (the sensor works in tandem with a fingerprint reader).
+to Vegas, the 6X and the Magic.
+The former is a pretty standard Moto G4 competitor, but the latter has infrared sensors that will scan your face to verify that you the owner are holding the phone before it shows notifications (the sensor works in tandem with a fingerprint reader).